 Analysis of the sample data revealed the presence of hippuric acid, eicosane and octadecanal – which indicates the altered levels of neurotransmitters (chemical messengers) found in Parkinson’s patients – along with several other biomarkers in the sebum of those people with the condition.

-[sub-header] Is a skin-swab test for Parkinson’s now possible?
+Is a skin-swab test for Parkinson’s now possible?

 By considering the levels of the molecules identified in the test samples, the Manchester team, in collaboration with Milne, was then able to generate a model that can now identify and diagnose Parkinson’s at all stages of the disease.

-“Now we have proved the molecular basis for the unique odour associated with Parkinson’s we want to develop this into a test,” said Professor Perdita Barran, Professor of Mass Spectrometry in MIB.
+“Now we have proved the molecular basis for the unique odour associated with Parkinson’s we want to develop this into a test,” said , professor of mass Spectrometry in MIB Perdita Barran.

 “This could have a huge impact not only for earlier and conclusive diagnosis but also help patients monitor the effect of therapy.
 We hope to apply this to at risk patient groups to see if we can diagnose pre-motor symptoms, and assist with potential early treatment.”